chrisgebert/gw-childs-hsa-website/src/en/pages/fundraising.md

 *Check our [Events page]({{'/pages/events/' | locale_url }}) or sign up for [our newsletter]({{'/pages/newsletter/' | locale_url }}) to find out about upcoming fundraising events!*

+### Active Projects on Donors Choose for Our School

+{% include "partials/proposals.njk" %}

 ## Corporate Sponsorship Opportunities

 Local businesses interested in supporting education and community development are encouraged.
 Partner with G.W.
 Childs to make a lasting impact on the future of our community.